BioHPC/GIST-AI-HPC-2024/README.md

 ![alt text](https://github.com/BioHPC/GIST-AI-HPC-2024/blob/main/nsys_training_report_screenshot.png)
     Processes and Threads: Multiple Python processes running with several threads each.
     CUDA Usage: Green and blue bars represent CUDA activities such as memory transfers and kernel executions.
-    Thread Synchronization: Presence of pthread_cond_wait and futex indicating synchronization points.

-#### By incorporating NVIDIA Nsight Systems into your optimization workflow, you can achieve significant improvements in the performance and efficiency of your deep learning models on the GPU.
+##### By incorporating NVIDIA Nsight Systems into your optimization workflow, you can achieve significant improvements in the performance and efficiency of your deep learning models on the GPU.
 This tool is essential for developers aiming to leverage the full potential of GPU acceleration in their deep-learning applications.

-a